-Emergency planning for potential failures of the gateway is an important consideration in implementation design.
-“Planning Manual for protecting manufacturing equipment against IT Threats”, Chapter 6, provides the use cases scenarios and suggests workarounds.
-The deployment scenarios of the gateway and their respective failure solutions are important for preserving the production processes safety when either the gateway has a malfunction or accidentally a rule policy prevents a legitimate traffic despite a good policy implementation.
-The ideal solution, in our view, should provide minimum intervention from an administrator/BISO and utilize automated/semi-automated (non-manual) recovery.
-A High availability gateway cluster offers an automatic failure recovery in case of a single gateway failure (see following diagram for a suggested HA deployment).
+Emergency planning for potential gateway failures is an important consideration in implementation design.
+The “Planning Manual for protecting manufacturing equipment against IT Threats”, Chapter 6, provides these use-case scenarios and suggests workarounds.
+The deployment scenarios of the gateway and their respective failure solutions are important for preserving the safety of production processes when either the gateway has a malfunction, or a rule policy accidentally prevents legitimate traffic, despite a good policy implementation.
+The ideal solution, in our view, should require minimum intervention by an administrator/BISO, and use automated/semi-automated (non-manual) recovery.
+A High-availability gateway cluster offers automatic failure recovery in the event of a single gateway failure (see the Figure below for a suggested HA deployment).